Children's Fairyland: The original park

 The park opened on September 2, 1950.
 Admission was 9 to 14 cents, depending on age.
-The original guides to the park were a dwarfish married couple dressed in glamorous Munchkin-style costumes.
+The original guides to the park were a dwarfish married couple (Victor Wetter and Edna Wetter) dressed in glamorous Munchkin-style costumes.
 The park was reported on nationally, with numerous newsreels shot in the park.
 The original sets included Pinocchio's Castle, Thumbelina, Three Billy Goats Gruff, The Merry Miller, The Three Little Pigs, Willie the Whale, and several others.
 The entrance to the park was through the shoe illustrating the Old Woman in the Shoe.
 The entrance through the shoe was sized for children, so that adults had to bend over to go through.
 The park thrived, and in 1956, the City of Oakland Parks and Recreation Department hired Burton Weber to promote the wonders inside Fairyland’s gates.
 Weber created a program for young children called Fairyland Personalities, which is still part of Fairyland's Children’s Theater program.

 Fairyland is also home to the original "Magic Key" and Talking Storybook Boxes.
 Oakland television personality Bruce Sedley would often make appearances at the park to tell the stories of the sets.
 The constant strain of speaking threatened his voice, and he invented a system of talking books with recorded stories on tape.
 The boxes were activated by a plastic key.
 Sedley took the system he developed at Fairyland to zoos and children's parks across the country, where they are still used extensively.
 The Magic Key system is still in effect at Fairyland.